AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 1. Invoices paid without matching a purchase order

-In a high-volume week, it is common for AP officers to process invoices that cannot be quickly matched to a PO — either because the PO number was not included on the invoice, because the PO was raised in the inventory system and is not visible in MYOB, or because the invoice value differs slightly from the PO and the officer cannot determine whether the variance is a legitimate price adjustment or an error.
+In a high-volume week, it’s common for AP officers to process invoices that can’t be quickly matched to a PO - because the PO number wasn’t on the invoice, because the PO was raised in the inventory system and isn’t visible in MYOB, or because the invoice value differs slightly from the PO and the officer can’t determine whether the variance is a legitimate price adjustment or an error.

-When the path of least resistance is to approve and move on, that is what happens.
-The result is invoices paid without verified PO backing — which means payments for goods not received, payments at wrong prices, and payments to suppliers for orders that may have been cancelled or modified.
+When the path of least resistance is to approve and move on, that’s what happens.
+The result: payments for goods not received, payments at the wrong prices, payments to suppliers for orders that may have been cancelled or modified.

 2. Invoice coded to the wrong product line or account

 Supplier invoices in wholesale distribution rarely map cleanly to a single account code.
 A stock invoice from a regular supplier might include items across three product categories, each with a different cost of goods account.
-A freight invoice might cover inbound landed cost (which belongs on the inventory asset), outbound delivery (which is an operating expense), and a fuel surcharge (which may be a separate line item).
+A freight invoice might cover inbound landed cost (which belongs on the inventory asset), outbound delivery (an operating expense), and a fuel surcharge (a separate line item).

-When coding decisions are made manually by the person who happens to process the invoice that week, the same supplier ends up coded to different accounts across different months.
-The financial controller notices at month-end that cost of goods sold looks inconsistent, traces it back to inconsistent coding, and spends two hours making corrections — none of which would have been necessary with consistent coding rules applied at the time of processing.
+When coding decisions are made manually by whoever processes the invoice that week, the same supplier ends up in different accounts across different months.
+The financial controller notices at month-end that cost of goods sold looks inconsistent, traces it back to inconsistent coding, and spends two hours on corrections - none of which would have been necessary with consistent coding rules applied at the time of processing.

 3. Duplicate invoices from high-volume suppliers

-Wholesale distributors often deal with the same freight carriers and stock suppliers weekly.
-High-volume suppliers occasionally issue duplicate invoices — sometimes through billing system errors, sometimes through genuine oversight, and occasionally through deliberate billing fraud.
-The risk is highest with suppliers whose invoice formats are dense and whose references (invoice numbers, PO numbers, delivery references) are not immediately distinctive.
+Wholesale distributors deal with the same freight carriers and stock suppliers weekly.
+High-volume suppliers occasionally issue duplicate invoices - sometimes billing system errors, sometimes genuine oversight, occasionally deliberate fraud.
+The risk is highest with suppliers whose invoice formats are dense and whose references (invoice numbers, PO references, delivery codes) aren’t immediately distinctive.

 Manual duplicate detection requires the AP officer to search the supplier’s recent invoice history before approving.
-Under time pressure, this check gets skipped.
+Under time pressure, that check gets skipped.
 The duplicate clears approval, reaches the payment queue, and is paid.
-Recovering a duplicate payment from a supplier is possible but takes time, creates friction, and in some cases is never fully recovered.
+Recovery is possible but takes time, creates friction, and sometimes never fully happens.

-Payment redirection fraud targets exactly the type of business relationship that wholesale distributors have with their suppliers: regular, trusted, high-value.
-A fraudulent invoice that looks identical to a genuine invoice from a known supplier — same format, same reference structure, same approximate value — but with changed bank details is unlikely to be caught by a manual check if the AP officer is not specifically looking for it.
+Payment redirection fraud targets exactly the type of supplier relationship wholesale distributors have: regular, trusted, high-value.
+A fraudulent invoice that looks identical to a genuine invoice from a known supplier - same format, same reference structure, same approximate value - but with changed bank details is unlikely to be caught by a manual check unless someone is specifically looking for it.

 The ACCC’s National Anti-Scam Centre reported AU$152.6 million in payment redirection losses for Australian businesses in 2024.
 Wholesale distributors, with their combination of high per-invoice values and many regular supplier relationships, are a structural target.

-The cost of manual reconciliation in a wholesale distribution business is not abstract.
+The cost of manual reconciliation in a wholesale distribution business isn’t abstract.
 It shows up in two places: staff time and error correction.

-A finance team at a distributor processing 200 invoices per month commonly reports:
+A finance team at a distributor processing 200 invoices per month commonly reports something like this:

 ActivityTime per month (manual)